How Much Does It Cost To Get Your Ears Pierced? (Price Guide)

 The Average Cost Of An Ear Piercing

-If you’d like to gauge your piercings, you have a couple of options.
+If you’d like to gauge (a.k.a stretch) your piercings, you have a couple of options.
 You can start with a smaller gauge of needle when you first get pierced.
-Smaller gauge number actually equals a larger size piercing hole.
+The smaller the gauge number, the larger the size of the piercing hole.

 What exactly are these factors that determine how much you pay for an ear piercing?
 Here’s an explanation of each of them.

 First, there are several different places you can get pierced on your ears, divided broadly into lobe piercings and cartilage piercings.
 You can get several lobe piercings along the space of your earlobes.
 You can also get a transverse lobe piercing, that runs horizontally through the lobe tissue.

 You have even more options for ear cartilage piercings, because everywhere else on the ear that is not a part of the lobe is made up of cartilage.
 The most popular ear piercing types include:

 Each different type of ear piercing can vary in price, with earlobes often being the least expensive.

 You also have the option to gauge your ear piercings.
 The earlobe is the most common piercing to stretch to larger sizes because it is the easiest place to stretch and can usually accommodate quite large jewelry.

 That being said, other piercings can also be gauged, though the final size may be more limited.
 Gauging existing piercings is much less expensive than getting a new piercing.

 Ears are one of those piercings that everyone thinks are so simple, it doesn’t matter which method you use.
 That’s not true at all!
 There are two different techniques primarily used for piercing ears, piercing gun or piercing needle.